Blaster404/BlastBot/README.md

 (will be given later)

 # Commands
-Do .cmds for a list of commands.
+Do .help for a list of commands.

 # Discord py
 https://github.com/Rapptz/discord.py